 What Middletown Read: Print Culture in an American Small

 City is now in print.
 The book by Frank Felsenstein and James J.

 Connolly has been published by the University of Massachusetts Press.
 The

 more details and ordering information, go here.
-Check back here for information about events related to the

 Work on Virtual Middletown, a three-dimensional digital

 recreation of Muncie, Indiana, during the 1920s and 1890s based on Robert and

 Helen Lynd’s Middletown: A Study in American Culture (1929),